IlariaCeriani/learning-path/README.md

-# Recipes website built with html and css only
+# Recipes website
 ## What is this?

-It's the first project I worked on.
-I followed a Freecodecamp tutorial, but I made it my own.
+A work in progress recipe website.
+I took inspiration from [a freeCodeCamp tutorial](https://youtu.be/-8LTPIJBGwQ) but I gave it a more personal interpretation.
+My main objective is to build a simple but very user-friendly website.

 ## Which language did I use?

-Only HTML and CSS were used, as I did not know JS yet.
-No form validation is present, it's purely aesthetic, with little to no functionality.
+At first it was only HTML and CSS.
+Now I'm gradually adding functionality with JS as I learn it.